antigravitypajamas/microphone-slides/README.md

 # microphone-slides

 This repository is an [Obsidian](https://obsidian.md/) vault.
-Misleadingly named, it contains all notes I have  been able to transcribe for my time at IAEA.
+Misleadingly named, it contains all notes I have  been able to transcribe from my time at IAEA.
 However, it does include a list of microphones and notes about their qualities.

 This is a work in progress.